Daniel-Fundarek/system_file_operations_api/README.md

 # system_file_operations_api

-This api allows you to use system file operations like create, delete, move and copy directory or file through rest api.
+This api allow you to use system file operations like create, delete, move and copy directory or file through rest api.

 post: